 If you have small animals or small children, you’ll want to learn how to get rid of coyotes on your for good.

 Out here in the country, the howls of a coyote are both breathtaking and nerve wracking.
 At first thought, you wonder if your outdoor animals are ok.
-You want them to be.
+You want them to be but you need to know how to get rid of coyotes.

 The truth is: Coyotes are cowards.
 They really are.
 They are cousins to wolves, but more like the family members wolves rejected because…quite frankly…they are cowards.